 Lastly, since accessible websites have reduced maintenance costs, you’ll have more money to grow your business.
 All of these are excellent perks that benefit your company.

 Now is the Time

-With a little bit of understanding, wisdom, and empathy, you’ll be on your way to providing a website that everyone can enjoy.
+With a little bit of understanding, wisdom, and empathy, you’ll be on your way to providing an accessible website that everyone can enjoy.
 Now that you know, it’s time to create a plan for the best online customer experience possible!